The 'Top Dog' in Teaching

 UND graduates across the country are innovating the world in ways both big and small.

-Kayla Delzer, a teacher in Mapleton, N.D., has transformed her third-grade classroom into one of the most tech-savvy in the nation.
+Kayla (Delzer) Dornfeld, a teacher in Mapleton, N.D., has transformed her third-grade classroom into one of the most tech-savvy in the nation.

 Her students use laptops and tablets nearly as much as pencils and paper, and they post messages daily on class Twitter and Instagram accounts.

-Today’s students don’t know a world without the Internet and smartphones, so Delzer thinks it’s imperative these types of technologies are used in as many ways as possible in school.
+Today’s students don’t know a world without the Internet and smartphones, so Dornfeld thinks it’s imperative these types of technologies are used in as many ways as possible in school.

 “I was created and put on this earth to teach,” she writes on her website.
 “I can’t imagine doing anything else in the whole world.”

 To make her students more comfortable in her classroom, she even revolutionized what it looks like.
-Instead of assigned desks, Delzer allows her students to sit wherever they want on various types of furniture — from mats to ball chairs to beanbags.
-Delzer has dubbed it the “Starbucks Classroom” because you get to choose where you sit.
+Instead of assigned desks, Dornfeld allows her students to sit wherever they want on various types of furniture — from mats to ball chairs to beanbags.
+Dornfeld has dubbed it the “Starbucks Classroom” because you get to choose where you sit.

 - Elementary Education